Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/Match3.md

 ## AbstractBoard class
 The `AbstractBoard` is the bridge between ML-Agents and your game.
 It allows ML-Agents to
 * ask your game what the "color" of a cell is
+* ask whether the cell is a "special" piece type or not
 * ask your game whether a move is allowed
 * request that your game make a move